Lateral Retinacular Release

 It is a surgical release of the outside or lateral retinaculum.

 Why should this help?

-The nonsurgical interventions which have been tried (example.
-Physical therapy, bracing, icing, painful medications, activity modification) were aimed at decreasing the strain on the medial retinaculum.
+The nonsurgical interventions which have been tried, such as physical therapy, bracing, icing, painful medications, and activity modification, were aimed at decreasing the strain on the medial retinaculum.
 If these measures fail to relieve symptoms, surgically decreasing strain by releasing the lateral retinaculum may help.
 In addition, this will allow the leg strengthening exercises to work better.

 How is a lateral retinacular release done?

 This is an arthroscopic surgery ( a knee “scope” which is performed through 3 small incisions ( about ½ inch each) around the knee.
 From the inside of the knee the lateral retinaculum is incised, from the inside, allowing the kneecap to untilit itself.
 Releasing the tight lateral tissues takes the strain off the medial tissues which are causing pain.